duganchen/podfeeds/README.md

 ![Playing](images/playing.png)

-Or press "d" to download them or whatever; Lynx is very powerful.
+Or press "." to download them with your pod_dl script.

 ## Troubleshooting